Partner support Netherlands 2026: Income requirements, MVV+VVR permits, work rights

 - Regularly attend cultural events

-- Consider advanced integration courses
+- Consider advanced integration courses and long-term integration strategies

 🌟 Expat Career Coaching